 - The candidate has a history of being involved in offensive, unofficial, or illegal court activity.

 - Candidates who have resigned or withdrawn from any Armed Forces, as well as those who have been pronounced weak or unsuitable, are ineligible to apply.

 - Candidates who have been fired from a government position are unable to join the Pakistan Army.

 - Candidates who have already registered with PNC and are new to the company are not eligible to apply.

 How to apply for AFNS after Matric?

-On the 17th of August 2022, AFNS Online Registration opened.
-The deadline for registering is September 16th, 2022.
-On the website www.joinpakarmy.gov.pk, interested candidates can register.
+On the 17th of August, AFNS online Registration opened.
+The deadline for registering is September 16.
+Interested candidates can register on the website www.joinpakarmy.gov.pk.
 As a result, the individual’s e-mail address will be emailed with the test date and time.
 On the computerized roll number slip, applicants will report the date and time of the preliminary test.

 You can also apply online if you do not have an internet connection.
 You must go to the nearest recruitment center (RC) or army selection center (AS) for this reason.
 Take all of your prior educational records, your CNIC (or the CNIC of your father or mother if you are under the age of 18), your B-form, your Birth Certificate, and six colored attested pictures by a Gazette Officer.
 The roll number slips will be obtained from this location.

 Is the AFNS pay scale comparable to that of officers?